 February 4, 2019

 For many employers, terminating a worker’s employment always raises fears of a costly unfair dismissal claim.
-We look at three recent misconduct decisions, impacting the HR industry, to help you work out exactly what’s likely to lead to a tribunal appearance and where the boundaries lie when it comes to dismissing a worker for bad behaviour.
+Looking at three misconduct decisions, impacting the HR industry, working out exactly what’s likely to lead to a tribunal appearance.
+Also, where the boundaries lie when it comes to dismissing a worker for bad behaviour.

 HR Case 1: The stevedore who sent porn